 What is an Intumescent Coating?

 Intumescent Coatings expand or swell when exposed to fire or radiant heat, protecting the material underneath.
 Intumescent paint is not fireproof paint.
 This swelling is often referred to as a “Char Barrier”.
 DC360 expands from a thin film coating of 4 mils dry film thousands of times.
 This “Char Barrier” creates an insulating barrier that protects the substrate from fire.
-Intumescent are used on many wood surfaces, including soft and hardwoods, OSB, Plywood, doors, paneling, cladding, Gypsum, and most other combustible substrates.
+Intumescent is used on many wood surfaces, including soft and hardwoods, OSB, Plywood, doors, paneling, cladding, Gypsum, and most other combustible substrates.

 What is the difference between fire resistance and flame spread?

-Fire resistance rating is determined by the ability of a product, system or assembly to limit temperature rise on the unexposed side when tested in accordance with fire resistance test standards such as ASTM E119 or CAN/ULC S101.
+Fire-resistance rating is determined by the ability of a product, system, or assembly to limit temperature rise on the unexposed side when tested in accordance with fire resistance test standards such as ASTM E119 or CAN/ULC S101.
 Passive fire protection systems are designed and tested to increase this endurance or to restore the rating when penetrations are made through a fire barrier.

 Flame-spread measure flammability and the spread of flame along a sample along with the amount of smoke developed when a product, material or system is exposed to a standard ignition source.
 One of the most common test methods used, these tests provides flammability performance properties of virtually all building materials. … The most commonly used flame-spread classifications are: Class I or A, with a 0-25 FSR; Class II or B with a 26-75 FSR; and Class III or C with a 76-200 FSR